Information for All Businesses

 Business License Requirements

 All businesses need a Town of San Anselmo Business License.
 The license must be renewed every year.
-Business licenses can be obtained at the Finance Department by completing a Business License Application Form and paying a fee.
 The annual fee varies for the type of business.

 Fictitious Business Name Statement